CANONICAL(5) CANONICAL(5)

 Wget

-wget -O canonical.example http://exampleconfig.com/static/raw/postfix/centos8/etc/postfix/canonical
+wget -O canonical.example https://exampleconfig.com/static/raw/postfix/centos8/etc/postfix/canonical

 cURL

-curl http://exampleconfig.com/static/raw/postfix/centos8/etc/postfix/canonical > canonical.example
+curl https://exampleconfig.com/static/raw/postfix/centos8/etc/postfix/canonical > canonical.example